sahev/dev-env-web/README.md

 # dev-env-web

-Interface web para provisionamento e gerenciamento de ambientes de desenvolvimento com serviços como **RabbitMQ**, **PostgreSQL** e **Kafka**.
+Web interface for provisioning and managing development environments with services such as **RabbitMQ**, **PostgreSQL**, and **Kafka**.

-> ⚠️ **Este projeto depende da API disponível em [sahev/dev-env-api](https://github.com/sahev/dev-env-api).**
+> ⚠️ **This project depends on the API available at [sahev/dev-env-api](https://github.com/sahev/dev-env-api).**
-> Certifique-se de que ela esteja em execução para que a interface funcione corretamente.
+> Make sure it is running for the interface to work properly.

 ---

-## 📋 Descrição
+## 📋 Description

-Este projeto fornece uma interface frontend para facilitar a criação, visualização e gerenciamento de ambientes de desenvolvimento locais ou isolados, com suporte a ferramentas essenciais como:
+This project provides a frontend interface to simplify the creation, visualization, and management of local or isolated development environments, with support for essential tools such as:

 - 🐘 **PostgreSQL**
 - 🐇 **RabbitMQ**
 - 🔄 **Apache Kafka**

-A proposta é permitir que desenvolvedores criem ambientes temporários e isolados via interface gráfica, com provisionamento automático de recursos usando **Docker** e **Kubernetes**.
+The goal is to allow developers to create temporary and isolated environments through a graphical interface, with automatic resource provisioning using **Docker** and **Kubernetes**.

 ---

-## 🚀 Tecnologias Utilizadas
+## 🚀 Technologies Used

 - [Vue.js](https://vuejs.org/)
 - [TypeScript](https://www.typescriptlang.org/)